connorpmullins/PointInterview/README.md

 ## NOTES

-- If I code anymore I'm going a fair bit beyond the allotted interview time.
 - In the interview I talked about some of the next steps, which would be: implementing designer notes in Zeplin to the T, phone number formatting, implementing a photo picker, and having a page without the `- - -` header indicator